awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 1. Using Account B, call `CopyDBClusterSnapshot` and use the `SourceDBClusterSnapshotIdentifier` parameter to specify the ARN of the DB cluster snapshot to be copied, which must include the ID for Account A\.

-To list all of the AWS accounts permitted to restore a DB cluster snapshot, use the [ DescribeDBSnapshotAttributes](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBSnapshotAttributes.html) or [ DescribeDBClusterSnapshotAttributes](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusterSnapshotAttributes.html) API action\.
+To list all of the AWS accounts permitted to restore a DB cluster snapshot, use the [ DescribeDBSnapshotAttributes](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBSnapshotAttributes.html) or [ DescribeDBClusterSnapshotAttributes](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusterSnapshotAttributes.html) API operation\.

 To remove sharing permission for an AWS account, use the `ModifyDBSnapshotAttribute` or `ModifyDBClusterSnapshotAttribute` action with `AttributeName` set to `restore` and the ID of the account to remove in the `ValuesToRemove` parameter\.